Lessons Learned Template Examples & Questions

 Here below you can find a template that is created to help you to write down the insights you’ve gathered with your team.
 Note that keeping each item short (not more than1-2 sentences) will be helpful for simplicity.
 They should be clearly written to address relevant improvements.

-In this article, we shared a lessons learned template example to look back on your project and recognize what you did well or bad.
+In this article, we shared a lessons learned template example to look back on your project, recognize what you did well or bad, and improve your project management.
 Thus, you will understand your mistakes and avoid repeating them.
 You can document historical data and recommendations by using a multi-project directory to access whenever you need to.

 How often do you think about your positive and negative experiences in projects?
 What was the most important problem you discovered during a lessons learned session?
 Share your experiences with the community through the comments box below.